 In 1994, the RWL was permitted for a capacity of 49 million cubic yards.
 In 2014, the RWL was authorized to expand horizontally and vertically, under Permit-to-Install (PTI) #06-08447, increasing the capacity of the RWL by 45.5 million cubic yards to a total of 94.5 million cubic yards.
-In 2021, the facility reported an estimated disposal volume of 2.32 million cubic yards (~2.9 million tons) of CCR.
-The RWL currently contains approximately 59.3 million cubic yards of CCR.
+In 2022, the facility reported an estimated disposal volume of 1.98 million cubic yards (~2.5 million tons) of CCR.
+Including the volume from 2022, the RWL currently contains approximately 61.3 million cubic yards up from 59.3 million cubic yards of CCR in 2021.

-Construction under the PTI has been ongoing since 2016, performed and certified by a third party in phases until completion.
-The RWL has to-date completed construction of the leachate/sedimentation Pond No. 5 and vertical flow wetlands associated with the landfill pond outfalls for Ponds 1, 2 and 3.
-Since the 2020 inspection, the RWL has continued engaging in lateral expansion construction activities for Phase I and has completed installation of the leachate/sedimentation Pond No. 6 in the approximate areas depicted on Figure 2.
+Construction has been ongoing since 2016.
+During the past year, third party construction monitoring for Cell I was performed and certified by Terracon.
+To-date, construction of the leachate/sedimentation Pond No. 5 and vertical flow wetlands associated with the landfill pond outfalls for Ponds 1, 2 and 3 has been completed.
+Since the 2021 inspection, lateral expansion construction activities for Phase I have continued and installation of the leachate/sedimentation Pond No. 6 has been completed in the approximate area depicted on Figure 2.